russellwmoore/thanksgiving/README.md

-## Assignment
+# Assignment

 ## To install

 Run `npm install`
 Make a database called `tgives`

 #### Models Directions

-You need to make 2 models: person and dish.
+You need to make 2 models: Person and Dish.

 A person has name and an attending status.

 A dish has name and description.

-Each person is responsible for a dish.
+A person may be responsible for a dish.

 ~Be sure to create a seed file as the tests will wipe the database everytime you run them.